Johnny Hermann

-John William Hermann (born October 17, 1933) is a former American football player and coach.
-Hermann played running back, tight end, and defensive back for coach Red Sanders at UCLA from 1953 to 1955.
-He was a member of the Bruins team that played in the 1954 Rose Bowl and was named that year's FWAA & UPI National Champions.
+John William Hermann (born October 17, 1933) is an American former football player and coach.
+Hermann played running back, tight end, and defensive back under coach Red Sanders with the UCLA Bruins football from 1953 to 1955.

-Hermann was drafted by the New York Giants in the 10th round (117th overall) of the 1956 NFL Draft.
+Hermann was selected by the New York Giants of the National Football League (NFL) in the 10th round of the 1956 NFL draft with the 117th overall pick.
 He played two games for the Giants before being cut.
 He signed two weeks later by the Baltimore Colts and finished the year with them.

 In 1959, Hermann joined the UCLA coaching staff as the head coach of the freshman football team.
 He also coached the Bruins quarterbacks, tight ends, and running backs until the end of the 1964 season when he was dismissed by incoming head coach Tommy Prothro.
-John then became head coach of Compton College (1965) before joining the coaching staff at Los Angeles State College in 1966.
-He became head coach of the Diablos in 1967 and athletic director in 1970.
+Hermann was the head football coach at Compton College for one season, in 1965 before joining the coaching staff at California State College at Los Angeles—now known as California State University, Los Angeles—in 1966 as backfield coach under Homer Beatty.